Tegh25/React-Blogging-Website/README.md

 ## The Website

-show screenshots of the site and functionality
+show screenshots of the site and functionality...

 ## How it Works